dgwarlug47/notes2/content/blog/Ok Computer/radiohead.md

 And such a pretty garden
 - We have everyhing materially but we don't have our own humanity which is something much more important
+- This reminds me a lot of Hal Incandenza from Infinite Jest, because he has everything single thing materially to he happy but he isn't

 No alarms and no surprises (get me out of here)